auror44/simpleSite/README.md

 # simpleSite
 A simple site to sign up and retrieve bank information from neonominics.io.Uses google firebase as database.
-Sign up, sigh in and retrieval of bank account information are the features.
+Sign up, sign in and retrieval of bank account information are the features.

 HOW TO